Leica X Vario vs Panasonic GX1

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the GX1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX1 was succeeded by the Panasonic GX7.
+Both the X Vario and the GX1 have been discontinued, but can regularly be found used on eBay.
+The GX1 was replaced by the Panasonic GX7, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica X Vario or the Panasonic GX1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Leica X Vario (Typ 107):

 - Better image quality: Scores substantially higher (23 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (2.6 bits more color depth).

 - More dynamic range: Captures a larger spectrum of light and dark details (2.1 EV of extra DR).